 Everything you need to know about hold baggage on board flyadeal

-To ensure your journey is as smooth as possible, and to avoid any extra charges at the airport, please follow the guidelines as given below regarding your hold baggage.
+To ensure your journey is as smooth as possible, and to avoid any extra charges at the airport, please follow the guidelines below.

-Our fly fares do not include a free hold bag allowance, but you can purchase this prior to your flight by using the Manage Booking facility.
+Our fly fares do not include a free hold bag allowance, but you can purchase this prior to your flight by using the Manage Booking facility on our website.

 If you have purchased a fly+ fare, you will be able to check-in one bag up to 25kg for free at our Bag Drop counter.
-You also have the opportunity to pre-pay for any additional pieces before your flight through our Manage Booking facility.
+You can also purchase additional pieces of hold baggage through our Manage Booking facility before your flight.

-If you know you need to carry more luggage than you thought, please add your extra luggage via our Manage Booking facility before you fly.
-It will cost A LOT more to pay for it at the airport and this adds unnecessary stress to your journey and your wallet.
+If you know you need to carry more luggage than included in your allowance, please add extra luggage via our Manage Booking facility before you fly.
+It will cost A LOT more to pay for extra baggage at the airport.
+Avoid unnecessary stress to your journey and your wallet!

 Excess Baggage Fees

-If you haven’t prepaid for your bags, then we will charge the following prices at the airport:
+If you haven’t prepaid for your bags, we will charge the following prices at the airport: